zanahmad/personal-site/content/_index.md

 ---
 title: "Zan Ahmad"
-subtitle: "math + medicine + music"
+subtitle: "PhD Student @ JHU Applied Math & Stats"
 description: "Welcome to my personal webpage!
-My name is Zan and I am currently a second year Applied Math PhD student at Johns Hopkins University.
+My name is Zan and I'm a PhD student at Johns Hopkins University in the Applied Mathematics and Statistics Department.
 I work on research at the intersection of mathematics and medicine and biology, specifically focused on personalized cardiovascular modeling and simulation.
 I also enjoy composing guitar music in my free time."
 images:
   - Headshot/zan-greece.jpeg
 image_left: false